asdian/CS1.6-Tutorials/MetaUI.md

 > [About MetaUI](https://github.com/asdian/CS1.6-Tutorials/blob/main/Chapter%20I%20-%20B.md#colorprocessbluemetaui-beta)

 ### $\color{BlueGreen}{A.\ Dynamic\ Hand\ Texture}$
+MetaUI has dynamic hand texture feature.
+It means that the available hand texture of the currently using player model will be applied to every supported v_model.

 #### 1. Determine the hand texture
 CSO uses external texture files for their hand textures using targa files (.tga), in 512x512 dimension and 8-bit indexed color range.
 They uses a slight different hand texture system between males and females.
 For females, they're divided into 2 parts: